Prince Daniel, Duke of Västergötland: Early life and education

-Olof Daniel Westling was born on 15 September 1973 to Olle Westling and Ewa (née Westring) at Örebro Hospital.
+Olof Daniel Westling was born on 15 September 1973 to Olle Westling and Ewa (née Westring) at Örebro Hospital, coincidentally the same day that Carl XVI Gustaf's reign began.
 His mother and father worked for the postal service and social services, respectively.
 Shortly after his birth, the family moved to a suburb of Falun, and then again in 1978 to Ockelbo.
 He has an older sister, Anna.
 Most of his ancestors were farmers in the province of Hälsingland.
 Daniel was christened at Almby Church in January 1974.
 His father has Forest Finnish ancestry.

 He graduated from Perslundaskolan, and also played hockey at the junior and A-team level.
 After completing his education, he worked as a care assistant in a nursing home.
 He completed 15 months of military service as part of national conscription in the Swedish Army at Hälsinge Regiment in Gävle.
 He was honorably discharged as a second lieutenant.
 Daniel then worked at an after-school center for children with special needs for about a year.